Wind-whipped grass fire: Emergency alerts in southern Alberta, Saskatchewan

 "The smoke is mostly going still south of town, so we don't have a whole lot of smoke here yet.
 So that's a good sign for us, because usually the way the smoke goes is the way the fire is going to go."

-Provincial spokeswoman Kathy Young said the Emergency Management and Fire Safety branch was on the scene and co-ordinating the fire response and evacuation, while a rapid response team was dispatched to assist local fire departments.
+Town officials said on Twitter that the evacuation order would stand until at least the morning and that the local hospital's emergency department would remain closed until then.

+"Still very windy," said the tweet.
+"No power.
+Please get a good night's rest.
+Threat to town is less but could change at a moment's notice with this type of wind.
+Hope this helps ease some minds."

-Meanwhile, residents of the Sharp Hill neighbourhood in Airdrie just on the northern outskirts of Calgary and people near the town of Coleman in the Crowsnest Pass were also told to leave their homes.
+Meanwhile, residents of the Sharp Hill neighbourhood in Airdrie just on the northern outskirts of Calgary and people near the town of Coleman in the Crowsnest Pass were also told to leave their homes for several hours.

-As the evening progressed, Rocky View County announced on its Facebook page the fire had been brought under control and crews were looking for hotspots.
+As the evening progressed, Rocky View County announced on its Facebook page the Airdrie-area fire had been brought under control and crews were looking for hotspots.
+Residents were being escorted home to assess their property.

 "The situation is significantly improved," confirmed RCMP Cpl.
 Curtis Peter, but he said there had been some structural damage.